vinitkumar/vinitkumar.me/content/blog/true-hero/index.md

 more I regretted not knowing about him earlier.
 Even though, it's such a tragic loss, his life was an exemplar example and there is so much to learn from Kobe.
 He didn't only excel and was one of the all-time greats but also he was such a nice human being and a total inspiration.

-Just watched this video and I couldn't resist writing this post.
-Thank You, Kobe.
+These two videos are few of the many amazing videos made on Koby and his work ethics.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/VSceuiPBpxY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/p5b3LFR4MmA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**Thank You, Kobe.
 Even in death, you are an inspiration to so many of us.
-RIP

-<iframe width="560" height="315" src="https://www.youtube.com/embed/VSceuiPBpxY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+RIP**